 Andrew Haigh: That’s very true.
 What I don’t want to do is go through all of the scenes and rehearse them in any traditional sense.
 But certainly, I want to talk about the script.
 We will go through each scene talking about it.
 Absolutely.

 When we did 45 Years, I went to Paris and saw Charlotte [Rampling] for three days, and we went through the script every day.
 We talked about ourselves, about ideas, about everything.
 It was the same with Tom [Courtenay] on 45 Years, and it was the same with Tom [Cullen] and Chris [New] on Weekend.

 On Weekend, we did go through the script, and we read through it.
 I cut stuff out, and I added things.
 I don’t think I’ve actually done that since.
 Maybe I did on 45 Years; I did a read through.
 It gets harder, the more actors you have, because you can’t get them together.

 I still rehearse on set.
 The first couple of takes that we do, to me, are just rehearsals that happen to be on camera.
 But I don’t do huge amounts of rehearsal, I think, is the better way to put it.

 But I absolutely do prep.
 I will send the actors things.
 On The North Water, I sent the actors photos.
-I sent them historical documents.
-I sent them my idea of what I wanted it to feel like.
-I send a bunch of stuff to then start conversations.
+I sent them historical documents and my idea of what I wanted it to feel like to then start conversations.
 It’s gentle rehearsal.

 7R: I feel like that’s pretty common.
 And then there’s just some people, often from theatre, who want to get the actors up and moving.